LLMs Should Express Uncertainty Explicitly: Verbalized Confidence

-Figure~\ref{fig:calibration_mechanism_main} shows the main pattern: in the base model, correct answers and many wrong answers both end with dominant mass in the \textsc{High} bin, whereas the calibrated model redirects low-confidence errors away from \textsc{High} and toward \textsc{Low}.
-Correct answers also become more conservative rather than saturating the maximum confidence digit by default.
-This is consistent with calibration acting primarily on a late-stage confidence mapping: the underlying uncertainty signal already exists, but its translation into verbalized confidence becomes more selective after training.
-Detailed digit-level and bin-level routing analysis is deferred to Appendix~\ref{app:verbalized_confidence_details} (Figure~\ref{fig:app_calibration_routing}).
+\paragraph{Mechanism Evidence.} We complement the headline calibration result with two views of the confidence-token hidden state: a logit lens that aggregates the predicted digits into \textsc{Low}, \textsc{Mid}, and \textsc{High} bins (Figure~\ref{fig:calibration_mechanism_main}), and a PCA projection of the final-layer activations (Figure~\ref{fig:pca_confidence_main}).
+Both views tell the same story.
+In the base model, correct and wrong answers both end with dominant mass in the \textsc{High} bin, and the PCA geometry is broad and diffuse.
+After calibration, low-confidence errors are redirected away from \textsc{High} toward \textsc{Low}, correct answers become more conservative rather than saturating the maximum digit, and the PCA geometry becomes smoother and more ordered along a low-to-high confidence axis.
+These observations are consistent with calibration acting on a late-stage mapping: the underlying signal already exists in the pretrained model, and training makes its translation into verbalized confidence more selective and cleanly separated.
+Detailed digit-level routing is deferred to Appendix~\ref{app:verbalized_confidence_details} (Figure~\ref{fig:app_calibration_routing}).

-\paragraph{PCA Visualization of Confidence Representations.} We also project the final- layer hidden states at the confidence token position with PCA.
-The base model already contains a weak confidence-related manifold, but it is broad and diffuse; after calibration, the geometry becomes smoother and more ordered along a low-to-high confidence axis.
-Together with the routing analysis, this suggests that calibration does not create uncertainty from scratch, but sharpens an existing latent structure and exposes it more faithfully at the output level. \paragraph{Error Analysis of the Verbalized Confidence Model.} We next analyze how calibration changes the \emph{type} of errors the model makes.
+\paragraph{Error Analysis of the Verbalized Confidence Model.} We next analyze how calibration changes the \emph{type} of errors the model makes.
 We define \emph{epistemic} errors as wrong answers with confidence above $0.5$, and \emph{aleatoric} errors as wrong answers with confidence at most $0.5$.
 We also report a stricter epistemic category with confidence above $0.7$, which isolates strongly overconfident hallucinations.

 We classify incorrect responses as epistemic or aleatoric using an LLM judge that reads the reasoning text and explicitly ignores the final confidence value; the full prompt is shown in Appendix~\ref{app:judge_error_prompt}.